 It’s true, our experienced team of engineers would certainly be able to offer predictions based on historical experience about what might happen if certain materials and geometries were to be joined through friction welding.
 After all, our team has a combined 300 years of friction welding experience.
 However, we couldn’t be certain about the results until we studied each angle of the project and considered each of the customer’s requests.

-This thorough testing process is known as weld development.
+This thorough testing process is known as a weld development.

 While MTI has decades of experience successfully joining countless materials for all industries, no two jobs are the same.
 For example, the performance needs of a drive shaft are different from a shock absorber body, even if the materials are identical.

 Each material combination, weld geometry, incoming part condition and tooling concept must be proven with experimental data in order to avoid a lengthy post-weld testing process.
 This saves not just time, but also money because we are cutting down on material wastage by identifying solutions earlier in the friction welding process.

-The main purpose of weld development is to optimize the results that ensure the production parts are fit for purpose.
+The main purpose of a weld development is to optimize the results that ensure the production parts are fit for purpose.
 This promotes extended part life, reduces scrap, and fosters a strong weld and design.

 A special emphasis is placed on our aerospace customers who may be utilizing powdered materials in their applications.
 In addition to the different complexities of those materials, we realize all aerospace applications require a foundation of weld data and destructive testing to prove that each weld is fit for purpose based upon machine data collected during welding.